본문 바로가기

 • Language/Bachelor students: up to 20 hours per week

-• Master’s/Doctoral students: up to 30 hours
+• Master’s/Doctoral students: up to 30 hours per week

 Extra hours may be allowed for students with TOPIK level 5+, an “A” grade from the previous semester, or those enrolled at certified universities.

-* Working without permission is illegal and taken very seriously.
+Students cannot work the first semester after coming to Korea.
+Working without permission is illegal and taken very seriously.
 For a first offense, you may receive a warning and a fine.
 For a second offense, you could face a larger fine or even deportation.

 Connect with Woosong